 Even if your surgery is already scheduled, it is not too late to quit.
 While it is better to be smoke-free for months—rather than weeks—before surgery, making the decision to quit is an important one for your overall health.
 So if you are getting closer to the surgery date, use that as a reason to finally kick the habit.

 If you think that quitting so soon before your surgery will not make a difference, the American Cancer Society points out that your heart rate and blood pressure are reduced just 20 minutes after quitting.
 And within 12 hours, the level of carbon monoxide in your blood is also reduced.
-Two weeks to three months of being smoke-free can result in better circulation and improved lung function.
+Two weeks to 3 months of being smoke-free can result in better circulation and improved lung function.

-Do you feel inspired to quit, but do not know where to begin?
 There are so many smoking cessation options that you are sure to find one that fits your lifestyle.
 A great place to start the process is by making an appointment with your doctor.
 You will be able to get information about:

 In order to be successful with your quit plan, you may need to combine strategies, like using a nicotine replacement product and joining a support group.
 Try different methods to reach your goal of being a nonsmoker.
 Also, visit websites like the American Cancer Society and the American Lung Association, which provide a lot of smoking cessation resources.
 In addition, Smoke Free offers a “Step-by-Step Quit Guide.”